bokeh/bokeh/sphinx/source/docs/quickstart.rst

 .. image:: /_images/quickstart/simple_line.png

+All we had to do was tell bokeh.plotting that:

+1. We want to write our plots to the output file "lines.html"
+2. Build a line from our data and add some simple customizations
+3. Ask to show the result

-Let's say we need to customize it a bit more fancy features like data series, glyphs, logarithmic axis, etc...
+Plotting is also quite handy if we need to customize the output with some more features like adding more data series, glyphs, logarithmic axis, etc...

 .. literalinclude:: examples/log_line.py
    :language: python